mattwynne/stacktrace-test/README.md

 It seems that if we try to use the [V8 stack trace API](https://v8.dev/docs/stack-trace-api) to get an array of structured `CallSite` objects when using ts-node, those objects don't have the correct line numbers or columns on them.

-This project is an attempt to make a minimal reproducable example.
+This project is an attempt to make a minimal reproducible example.

 To reproduce, clone the repo, then: